garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/ats2101/syllabus.md

 tags: syllabus
 layout: SAICsyllabus
 title: Syllabus
-instructor: dr. garrett laroy johnson (he/they) and kelly xi.
-TA alanna rebbeck.
+instructor: dr. garrett laroy johnson (he/they) and kelly xi (she/her).
+TA alanna rebbeck (she/her).
 email: gjohns13@saic.edu
-term: Spring 2023
+term: Fall 2023
-time: "Tu 09:00am - 12:00pm"
+time: "Wed 09:00am - 3:00pm"
-location: zoom
+location: [see course listing]
 description:
 - This team-taught, introductory course provides a foundation for most additional coursework in the Art and Technology Studies department.
 Students are given a broad interdisciplinary grounding in the skills, concepts, and hands-on experiences they will need to engage the potentials of new technologies in art making.
 Every other week, a lecture and discussion group exposes students to concepts of electronic media, perception, inter-media composition, emerging venues, and other issues important to artists working with technologically based media.
 Students will attend a morning & afternoon section each day to gain hands-on experience with a variety of forms and techniques central to technologically-based art making.
 objectives: